gedeck/mlba-python/README.md

 ## Collection of utility functions for "Machine Learning for Business Analytics"

+This repository contains the source code of the `mlba` package, a collection of utility functions and datasets used in the book.

-For more information about the book and instructor material go to [https://www.dataminingbook.com/editions/python-2nd-edition-june-2025](https://www.dataminingbook.com/editions/python-2nd-edition-june-2025).
+For more information about the book, the source code to the chapters, and instructor material go to [https://www.dataminingbook.com/editions/python-2nd-edition-june-2025](https://www.dataminingbook.com/editions/python-2nd-edition-june-2025).

 ## Installation